gilemos/WISearch/README.md

 # WISearch
+This is a project for the Technica hackathon
 Software that uses machine learning to predict the most effective measures to increase woman representation in STEM
 ## Inspiration
 In the entire world, women are underrepresented in STEM fields.